 HSPF is the rating used to measure the energy efficiency of the heating portion of your heat pump over one heating season.
 A larger HSPF rating points out that the system is running at a more efficient level than a lower rating.
 In the U.S., new systems have ratings ranging from the federal minimum of 7.7 to 9.4 for the systems with top efficiency.

 This may be the most well-known of the energy efficiency ratings, as it measures the efficiency of your system over the cooling season.
 As with most ratings, the larger the SEER rating, the greater the efficiency.
 Currently, the federal minimum for new systems is 13 SEER, and as technology continues to grow, the top rating continues to go higher, leaving you with systems that can cool more efficiently and are greener.
 You can also expect to see decreased energy costs with a higher SEER rating.

 Annual Fuel Utilization Efficiency (AFUE)**

-For heating systems that operate with gas or oil, AFUE is the rating that you should be on the lookout for.
+For heating systems that operate with gas or oil, AFUE is the rating that you should be looking for.
 It alludes to the amount of heat that your system gives you for every dollar you spend on fuel.
-So if you have a system that has a high AFUE rating, it is wasting less fuel through its conversion process, which means savings for you year after year.
+So if you have a system that has a high AFUE rating, it is wasting less fuel through its conversion process, which means savings for you month after month.
 There haven’t been any systems developed that perform without wasting any fuel, but the Lennox SLP98V operates with a 98.7% AFUE rating.